GrinonBarrett/Taksidos/Core Rules/Creatures/Brachiosaurus.md

 |        |                                                |                                   |

 -----

+**Massive**: For every 3 tons of weight, the brachiosaurus has an additional hitpoint.
+While it has hitpoints, if a wound roll die result is the same as or within 1 step of its current hitpoints, it does not receive a wound.
+The creature still loses its hitpoint.

 **Mighty Slam**: When the alashanasaurus successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the check is a tie or success in any degree, the alashanasaurus knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the alashanasaurs' weight in stones divided by the foe's weight in stones.
 If the alashanasaurus had a critical success, the foe is also vulnerable while they are prone.